 In 2017 Paris-Nice opens with three chances for the sprinters.
-Stage 1 is a criterium with both start and finish in Bois d’Arcy, stage 2 goes from Rochefort-en-Yvelines to Amilly, while stage 3 travels from wine mecca Chablis to Chalon-sur-Saône.
+Stage 1 is a criterium with both start and finish in Bois d’Arcy.
+As the finale takes in a short uphill section this one is perfect for the likes of Michael Matthews and John Degenkolb. stage 2 runs on an entirely flat route from Rochefort-en-Yvelines to Amilly, while stage 3 travels from wine mecca Chablis to Chalon-sur-Saône – also on flat roads.

 After the first three days the race becomes more GC-oriented with an uphill time trial on Mont Brouilly.
 The route totals 14.5 kilometres with the last kilometres the toughest.
 Mont Brouilly is a 3 kilometres climb at 7.7% with the steepest section of 25% in the final 500 metres.